Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Designing the Right Algorithm

 \textit{Democratize your notions of stakeholdership.} Any person who produces data used in a model, uses a model, or whose life is impacted by the outputs of a model is a stakeholder.
 This especially includes groups who are\footnote{It is typical to say ``who are historically'' here, but this is misleading and casts diversification as a solved problem which it is not.} undervalued and underrepresented in the design process.

 \textit{Integrate stakeholder feedback into the default ML development cycle.} While the recent paper ``Participation is not a Design Fix for Machine Learning'' \citep{sloane2020participation} raises important points about the limits of how participatory design is often done, that does not mean that participatory design is not a crucial component of the ML development cycle.
-It is vital that machine learning researchers take the criticisms of their research by stakeholders seriously, making meaningful changes to their concepts and approaches rather than ``participation-washing'' their research.
+It is vital that machine learning researchers take the criticisms of their research by stakeholders seriously, making meaningful changes to their concepts and approaches rather than ``participation-washing'' their research. \citet{good-stakeholders} and \citet{sloane2020participation} provide actionable recommendations for researchers looking to improve their next study.

 \textit{Subject research to ethical review.} Recent strides towards improving the ethicality of machine learning research have been made by NeurIPS's requirement of a Broader Impacts statement.
 While this is a good first step, ethical review needs to be taken more seriously industry-wide, and integrated earlier in the research process to prevent significant amounts of time and money being spent on fundamentally invalid or harmful research.
+Even when the problems with research later comes out (e.g., predicting criminality from facial structure, training language models with hate speech) that doesn't prevent the harm done when people take this research and base deployed AI algorithms on it.